-Hertfordshire County Council plan to build a 380,000 tonnes per year waste incinerator on the New Barnfield site in South Hatfield, close to Welham Green.
+Hertfordshire County Council planned to build a 380,000 tonnes per year waste incinerator on the New Barnfield site in South Hatfield, close to Welham Green.

-This incinerator is massively opposed, because of the effect it would have on people and on the environment.
-The impact would be particularly strong in Hatfield, Welham Green and Colney Heath, but there would also be negative impact, especially visual impact and the health-effects of emissions, over a very wide area.
+This incinerator was massively opposed, because of the effect it would have on people and on the environment.
+The impact would have been particularly strong in Hatfield, Welham Green and Colney Heath, but there would also have been negative impact, especially visual impact, over a very wide area.

-The incinerator would burn domestic waste from Hertfordshire, plus commercial and industrial waste from anywhere in order to use the enormous capacity, and also clinical waste.
+The incinerator would have burned domestic waste from Hertfordshire, plus commercial and industrial waste from anywhere in order to use the enormous capacity, and also clinical waste.

-Herts CC have made a contract with Veolia Environmental Services to build this incinerator, subject to planning permission.
-A Planning Application was made by Veolia in December 2011, and 6300 responses were sent to Herts County Council by the closing date of January 31st 2012.
+Herts CC made a contract with Veolia Environmental Services to build this incinerator, subject to planning permission.
+A Planning Application was made by Veolia in December 2011, and 6300 responses against it were sent to Herts County Council by the closing date of January 31st 2012.
 Veolia’s Planning Application was approved by a majority of the Development and Control Committee of HCC on Oct 24th 2012.
 This decision then went to the Secretary of State at the Department of Communities and Local Government.
-The Secretary of State called-in Veolia’s Planning Application on Jan 28th 2013, and there will now be a Public Inquiry, led by an independent inspector, probably in Sept .
+The Secretary of State called-in Veolia’s Planning Application on Jan 28th 2013, and there was a Public Inquiry, led by independent inspector David Richards, from September the10th to Oct 25th 2013.
+A decision by the Secretary of State, against the planning application, was made on June 8th 2014.
+Veolia and HCC have 6 weeks from that date to ask for an appeal.
+They have to have legal grounds for any appeal.

 The application was opposed not only by thousands of residents both local and from wider in the county, but also by Welwyn/Hatfield M.P.
 Grant Shapps, Welwyn Hatfield Borough Council, Hatfield Town Council, local Parish Councils, North Mymms Green Belt Society, and many other local organisations.
 It was also opposed by important national Statutory Consultees, including English Heritage.

 “Hatfield Against Incineration” is a non-party-political group founded by residents of Hatfield and Welham Green.
-The campaign against an incinerator at New Barnfield is supported by Welwyn-Hatfield M.P., Grant Shapps (Housing Minister), Welwyn-Hatfield Borough Council, Hatfield Town Council, and by some Hertfordshire County Councillors (Labour, Lib-Dem, Green and some Conservative county councillors).
+The campaign against an incinerator at New Barnfield is supported by Welwyn-Hatfield M.P., Grant Shapps (Chair of Conservative Party), Welwyn-Hatfield Borough Council, Hatfield Town Council, and by some Hertfordshire County Councillors (Labour, Lib-Dem, Green and some Conservative county councillors).
 We are also supported by environmental groups throughout the county, including Herts WithOut Waste, Transition Town Movements, and Friends of the Earth.

 INCINERATION IS THE WRONG WAY TO DEAL WITH WASTE